RMBond/ScottCreek-WY22_LagoonBathymetry/README.md

 # 6. Calculate water surface elevation (WaterSE) from echosounder points.

+Water SE (for the echosounder points) = Elevation_cor - draft (0.650
+ft).

-Subtract draft (0.650 ft) from rod height to get water surface elevations for the echosounder points.
-These points can be used as a water surface elevation refrence (i.e., Z point) while wse points collected by the green unit indicated the bank wetted margin (i.e., X,Y,Z )are important for creating the wetted boundary wihtin the lagoon.
+-   Echosounder points can be used as water surface elevation refrences (i.e., Z point used in water surface TIN).

+-   “wse” points (collected by the green rover) indicated the wetted margin on the bank (i.e., X,Y,Z can be used in bed and water surface TINs).
+The wse points are important for creating the wetted boundary wihtin the lagoon.

 ``` r